HeeminTV/NSOVVG/README.md

-﻿# NSOVVG - Not Serious Oscilloscope View Video Generator
- ### GitHub's automatic conversion of file encoding formats has caused scripts to become unrecoverably unworkable on most computers.
-Sometimes only some display characters are broken, but in the worst cases, the UTF-8 BOM character prevents script execution.
-ALSO IT SOMETIMES RESET `%PATH%` VARIABLE FROM YOUR COMPPUTER FOR NO REASON.
-**NSOVVG** is a simple oscilloscope view video render that is written in batch script.
+﻿# NSOVVG - Not Serious Oscilloscope View Video Generator **NSOVVG** is a simple oscilloscope view video render that is written in batch script.

 Although written in a poor programming language, it provides a pseudo-GUI by including user-friendly features such as a channel selection window and color picker.